jdesiloniz/svpdev/tools/ssp16asm/README.md

 A label is expressed by a string followed by a colon sign (i.e.: `label_name:`).
 Then they can be addressed to in the code by prefixing them with an `@` sign (i.e.: `@label_name`).
 These can serve two purposes:

 * Pointers to different parts of the assembled file (i.e.: markers to tables in the source).
 These pointers are stored in the *symbol table*.
-* Constants built with the `EQU` directive.
-These will be stored in the *constants table* and substituted by word values during assembly.
+* Constants built with the `EQU`/`EQUB` directives.
+These will be stored in their *constants tables* and substituted by word/byte values during assembly.

 ## Compatibility

 This assembler was built with the intention of being used to test an FPGA-based implementation of the SSP1601 DSP found inside the Mega Drive/Genesis version of Virtua Racing.
 There's also quite a lack of proper information on this family of DSPs (with the exception of all the reverse engineering done to Virtua Racing during the past decade), so there may be compatibility issues between different versions of the core.
 If you have further information about the different models, please feel free to let me know so we can have the most complete assembler possible for this family of devices :).

+It also tries to follow the style that the original Samsung SSP16xx assembler used (as seen in their samples), with some exceptions (`EQUB` for byte constants instead of `EQU`).
+So most of these samples should build with this assembler needing just minimal changes.

 ## Code style